Maine

 B. Occupational licensing

-Maine limits consideration of conviction in determining eligibility for the granting of any occupational license, registration or permit issued by the State, placing stricter limits on less serious offenses and generally barring consideration of dated convictions.
+Maine has not amended its occupational licensing laws that apply to applicants with a criminal record in many years (except for one recent provision for hemp growers), and they are considerably less progressive than analogous laws in many other states.
 Under Me.
-Rev. Stat.
-Ann. tit.
-5, § 5301(1), licensing agencies may take into consideration criminal history record information from Maine or elsewhere relating to certain convictions that have not been set aside or for which a full and free pardon has not been granted, but “the existence of such information shall not operate as an automatic bar to being licensed, registered or permitted to practice any profession, trade or occupation.”
+Stat. tit.
+5, § 5301(1), licensing agencies may take into consideration criminal history record information from Maine or elsewhere “relating to convictions” that have not been set aside or pardoned, but “the existence of such information shall not operate as an automatic bar to being licensed, registered or permitted to practice any profession, trade or occupation.”
+The law appears not to contemplate agency consideration of non-conviction records.

-Section 5301(2) further limits consideration of certain minor convictions: convictions for which incarceration for less than a year is authorized may be considered only if the offense “directly relates” to the license, or if the offense involves dishonesty or false statement.
-Convictions of a sexual nature may be considered in connection with certain types of health care licenses.
-However, under § 5302 convictions specified in § 5301(2) may be taken into account if the licensing agency determines that the individual “has not been sufficiently rehabilitated to warrant the public trust.”
+Convictions for which incarceration for less than a year is authorized may be considered only if the offense “directly relates” to the license, or if the offense involves dishonesty or false statement. § 5301(2).
+Convictions of a sexual nature may be disqualifying in connection with certain types of health care licenses.
+In addition, the minor convictions described under in § 5301(2) may be taken into account if the licensing agency determines that the individual “has not been sufficiently rehabilitated to warrant the public trust.”
 In such event, the licensing agency “shall explicitly state in writing the reasons for a decision which prohibits the applicant, licensee, registrant or permit holder from practicing the profession, trade or occupation if that decision is based in whole or in part on conviction of any crime described in section 5301, subsection 2.”

 “Although [incarcerated criminals] could be bound over day to day until they are free from incarceration, it is logical to excuse them from service for this term.
 Again, [it is] up to the individual judge.”
 E-mail from Connie Fletcher, Judicial Secretary, Cumberland County (Maine) Superior Court, to Jeff Jocks, researcher at Michigan State University-DCL College of Law (June 28, 2002) (on file with the American University Law Review).”